-The transport network, airports, the port, telecommunication facilities, the rail network and other utilities, including energy transmission and distribution networks, are significant physical resources.
+The roading network, airports, the port, telecommunication facilities, the rail network and other utilities and infrastructure, including energy generation, transmission and distribution networks, are significant physical resources.
 This infrastructure forms part of national or regional networks and enables communities to provide for their social, economic, and cultural wellbeing and their health and safety.
 The efficient use and development of such infrastructure can be adversely affected by development.
 For example, land development can encroach on infrastructure or interfere with its efficient use.
+Infrastructure can also have an adverse effect on the surrounding environment.
+For example, the operation or use of infrastructure can create noise which may adversely impact surrounding communities.
+These effects need to be balanced to determine what is appropriate for the individual circumstances.

-The National Policy Statement on Electricity Transmission (2008) sets out objectives and policies to enable the management of effects on the electricity transmission network under the Resource Management Act.
+The National Policy Statement on Electricity Transmission (2008) sets out objectives and policies to enable the management of effects on and of the electricity transmission network under the Resource Management Act.
 The Statement recognises that efficient and secure electricity transmission plays a vital role in the well-being of New Zealand and makes it explicit that electricity transmission is to be considered a matter of national significance.